c-dilks/scalers13/README.md

         - ZDC(0-7)
         - VPD(0-7)
         - total bXings
+  - 24-bit scaler reader (for 2011)
+    - since we have the choice of using board 3 or 4, we select one by passing a board number to `read_scalers`
+    - before running this, make two directories: `datfiles_bd3` and `datfiles_bd4`;
+      make `datfiles` a symlink to the directory that corresponds to the board you're analyzing; this symlink should remain unchanged throughout the rest of the analysis (in other words, to change board number, you must redo the analysis starting from the datfiles)
+      - board 3 reads out once per run
+      - board 4 reads out once every 1000 seconds and at the end of the run
+    - `read_scalers` in `scalers11t` directory executes `sca_read_bin.o` via condor
+      - reads all scaler files in `/GreyDisk1/sca2011t`
+      - outputs the read files in `datfiles` directory
+      - datfile columns
+        - bunch crossing (bXing) number
+        - BBC[0-7] (see zilong's scaler bit definitions below)
+        - ZDC[0-7]
+        - VPD[0-7]
+        - total bXings
+    - see `bit_doc.txt` for further information
+    - if there are multiple scaler files for a run (board 4 seems to read out every 1,000 seconds), you can run `datadd` to add the columns of each run;
+      the original, un-added datfiles are backed up into `datfiles/orig`

 3. Obtain spin patterns
   - Verify we have the fill numbers (`fill.txt`) and the corresponding